JoDi-2903/Road-Lane-Detection/README.md

 <br/><br/>

 <h2>Download ML Model</h2>
 For the object recognition of the cars in the video, a public machine learning model from YOLO was used.
-The file "weights" from "YOLOv3-320" must be downloaded and copied to the folder "yolov3" of the repository before execution.<br>
+The file "weights" from "YOLOv3-320" must be downloaded and copied to the folder "yolov3" of the repository before execution.
+Make sure that the file is named "yolov3.weights" so that the execution does not fail.<br>
 https://pjreddie.com/darknet/yolo/

 <h2>Port to Android App</h2>